entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is -.
+The coding of *Ellopetalichthys scheii* should be revised from ? to -.

 489. Vestibular fontanelle: (0) absent; (1) present.

 > Brazeau (2009); Friedman & Brazeau (2010); Davis *et al*.
 (2012), Character 98; Choo *et al*.
 (2017), Character 94; King *et al*.
 (2017), Character 56; Castiello (2018), Character 57; Zhu Y. *et al*.
 (2022), Character 495; Andreev *et al*.
 (2022), Character 169; Brazeau *et al*.
 (2023), Character 60.